 DNS Used (second) – The secondary if supplied.

-OTM Version – Internal – monitoring software version.
+OTM Ver. – Internal – monitoring software version.

 Last Payment Date – Not set if you have never subscribed otherwise, shows last payment date.

-Subscription – Shows subscription expiry, whether free or paid.
+Expires/Expired – Shows subscription expiry date or when it already expired, whether free or paid.